Coface Group

 • Industrial and tertiary diversification, high value-added

-• 31% of energy consumption (including imports) sourced from renewable supplies (2021), main source is hydro-energy, share of renewable energy in power production is 78%
+• 31% of energy consumption (including imports) sourced from renewables (2022), main source is hydro-energy; share of renewable energy in power production is 87% (2023)

-• Very dependent on the German economy and, to a lesser extent, Central/Eastern European economies
+• Very dependent on the German and, to a lesser extent, Central and Eastern European economies

 • Banking sector exposed to Central-Eastern European and Balkan countries